Greatest Literature banner

 The rest of the tale concerns the homecoming of Odysseus, disguised as a beggar, and his bloody revenge on the interlopers.
 Plus a little extra excitement at the end as a civil war erupts before the gods can impose a peace.

 Another nice thing about this tale, in contrast with the Iliad, is that the gods are relatively laid-back.
 Apart from Athene, who gives Odysseus a hand now and then, most of them are not constantly interfering.
-They leave the mortals to work out their problems in their own bloody and lovable ways.
+They leave the mortals to work out their problems in their own bloody or lovable ways.

-Again, the translation one reads can have a great effect on how much you get from such a story.
+As always, the translation one reads can have a great effect on how much you get from such a story.
 Check the commentary on Odyssey translations for a brief comparison.

 One thing that may put you off is Homer's use of certain stock phrases.
 The water is always "the wine-dark sea", daybreak is always "rosy-fingered dawn", and certain characters always arrive with the same adjectives before their names.
 Not all translations retain this repetition, but if you do find it, bear in mind that these stories were meant to be recited or performed from memory rather than read, and the repetitions helped to fix certain images and characters in both the storyteller's and the audience's memories.